gloveboxes/prompt_flow_workshop/docs/workshop.md

 # Prompt Flow Workshop

+This workshop demonstrates how to use Prompt Flow to create a chatbot that is grounded with product and customer information.
+You'll learn how to:

+1. Create a Prompt Flow.
+1. Create a RAG pattern (Retrieval, Augmentation, Generation) to ground the chatbot with context.
+1. How to evaluate the chatbot performance.
+1. How to test and deploy the chatbot.

-## Step 1: Create your first Prompt Flow
+## Create your first Prompt Flow

 In this section you'll learn the basics of Prompt Flow with VS Code.